-As a member of the Griffin School Trust, Bramford has a positive approach to meeting the needs of pupils with Special Educational Needs and Disabilities (SEND).
-Children with SEND are supported by Bramford, The Trust and Local Authority, to ensure that all pupils, regardless of their specific needs make the best possible progress in school.
+As a member of the Griffin Schools Trust, Bramford has a positive approach to meeting the needs of pupils with Special Educational Needs and Disabilities (SEND).
+Children with SEND are supported by Bramford, The Trust and Local Authority in order to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.